 These goals will be achieved through an extensive and varied program.
 This includes an Ambulance Observation Program available to interested Arlington Rescue Squad Explorers upon meeting the requirements for admission.

 We will achieve these goals through voluntary association, ethical decision-making, and group activities.
 We encourage continued participation by recognizing the achievements of our youth, utilizing a democratic process for problem-solving, curiosity, exploring, and adventure.

-The current guidelines for participation in the Arlington Rescue Squad EMS Explorer Post are as follows:
+The current guidelines for participation in the Arlington Rescue Squad Explorer Post are as follows:

-1) Membership shall be open to young adults between the ages of 14 (and have completed the 8th grade) through 20 years of age and are enrolled in school or interested in pursuing a medical type career.
+1) Membership shall be open to young adults between the ages of 14 (and who have completed the 8th grade) through 20 years of age.

 2) A scholastic average of “C” or better (in all academic subjects) throughout participation in the program.